HallAstroResearch/PyQSOFit/README.md

 jupyter notebook example0242.ipynb

 The original example.ipynb notebook can still be found in the example folder, for reference.

+### Your own python notebook copy

+Copy the example0242.ipynb notebook so that you can edit it without being overwritten:

+In the same folder in which the folder PyQSOFit is found, create a new folder.
+Let's say it's called MyFits (exact name doesn't matter).

+Copy example0242.ipynb to that folder (MyFits, in this case) and rename the notebook (to avoid confusion).
+Let's say it's now called myexample.ipynb (again, exact name doesn't matter).

+In myexample.ipynb, change the sys.path.append lines in the first code block to :

+sys.path.append('../PyQSOFit')
+sys.path.append('../PyQSOFit/src')
+sys.path.append('../PyQSOFit/src/pyqsofit')

+Then, from the MyFits directory, run as usual:  jupyter notebook myexample.ipynb

 ### Hall Research Group Fork Changes